AllphinsPilot/slate/source/includes/_flags.md

 }
 ```

-This endpoint retrieves all countries.
+This endpoint retrieves all flags.

 ### HTTP Request